junnha/Animal_Welfare_Project/README.md

 # Animal Activity Analyzer
 **Course:** The Mind of Animals: Possibility of Coexistence with Humans (RGC-2103-01)

-A simple project that processes acceleration sensor data and classifies animal behavior.
+A very simple project that processes acceleration sensor data and classifies animal behavior.
 Data was handled in Kaggle, and an LLM (Gemini) in Google Colab was used to generate a short explanation.

 ## Steps